Oak Lake, Manitoba: Demographics

-Oak Lake's population is mostly white, with few visible minorities other than a small aboriginal population.
+Oak Lake's population is mostly white, with few visible minorities other than a small Indigenous population.
 The nearby Sioux Valley Dakota Nation and Canupawakpa Dakota Nation are homes to a large community of First Nations people.

 Education

 Oak Lake Community School is the only school in Oak Lake.
 It is part of the Fort La Bosse School Division, and has grades K-8.
 Students in their senior years (grades 9-12) take a daily 15 minute bus ride to nearby Virden Collegiate Institute in Virden.
 The closest post secondary educational facilities are in Brandon; Brandon University (BU) and Assiniboine Community College (ACC).

 Transportation

 The main method of transportation in Oak Lake is car.
 For people who live and work in community, walking or biking is common when the weather permits.
 The nearest domestic airport is Virden/R.J.
 (Bob) Andrew Field Regional Aerodrome, and the nearest one with scheduled service is Brandon Municipal Airport.
 The closest international airport is the Winnipeg James Armstrong Richardson International Airport, although Regina International Airport in Regina, Saskatchewan is only marginally further away.
 There is no commuter rail service to Oak Lake, although Via Rail has a stop in Brandon.